 Josephine, who is 28, says, “It never ceases to amaze me that such a gentle man can create characters who are so savage and vile.
 I can’t stop myself watching his every move to assure myself he isn’t adopting any of this characters’ faults.

-Lewis published seven more novels including two more featuring Jack Carter and wrote a few Z-Cars scripts.
-Having always enjoyed a drink, by 1980 however, the year his final novel GBH was published, he was an alcoholic.
-He had separated from his wife and family and was now living in Scunthorpe with his mother.
-Lewis died two years later in 1982 of an alcohol-related illness.
+Lewis published seven more novels including two that featured Jack Carter.
+He also scripted a few Z-Cars episodes.
+Lewis always enjoyed a drink a little too much and by the year his final novel GBH was published in 1980 he was an alcoholic.
+By now he had separated from his wife and family and was now living in Scunthorpe with his mother.
+Two years later, in 1982, he died of an alcohol-related illness.
 He was just forty-two.

 If you would like to read more about Ted Lewis and his novels and the film Get Carter buy Nick Triplow’s brilliant book Getting Carter: Ted Lewis and the Birth of Brit Noir